solana-developers/professional-education/README.md

 ### Smaller steps

-Student drop off - which has been high even in some of the best regarded ecosystem training - often happens when the class moves faster than individual students and the students become so far behind the rest of the group it's impossible for them to keep up.
-Smaller steps allow the class to proceed as a group, allows the group to discuss each step in detail, and increases the chances of everyone gets through every exercise.
+Student drop-off - which has been high even in some of the best-regarded ecosystem training - often happens when the class moves faster than individual students and the students become so far behind the rest of the group they can't keep up.
+Smaller steps allow the class to proceed as a group, allow the group to discuss each step in detail, and increase the chances of everyone getting through every exercise.

 ### Focus on Solana